Code Generator Configuration

 Example Configuration

-In this example, we have configured a package structure where the parent package name is com.example, and each subpackage name is set according to its functionality.
-For instance, entity classes will be placed in the com.example.mybatisplus.entity package, service interfaces will be placed in the com.example.mybatisplus.service package, and so on.
+, and each subpackage name is set according to its function.
+For instance, entity classes will be placed in the com.example.mybatisplus.entity

-Template Configuration (template) Explained
+Template Configuration (template) Detailed Explanation

 entity